1. What is pure water?

 Different factors may be causing the rust stain.
-There may be a discolored water event in an area due to fire hydrant use.
+There may be a discolored water event in an area.
 Also, high iron levels in the water will leave rust stains behind as the water evaporates and the iron oxidizes, leaving the red iron tinge.
 People with galvanized steel service lines and/or internal plumbing may see rust stains and particles periodically in the water in their sinks and toilet bowls or on the aerator screens in faucets.
 This is the result of corrosion in the plumbing and not the water supplied.

 12. What is the "pink" stain?

 People sometimes see a pink ring develop on the flat surfaces of their shower, in their pet's water bowls, or toilets that are not used frequently.
 This is a colored organism that is present in the air that does grow in these areas.
 It is a harmless bacterium and exists in moist/humid conditions.
 The customer can remove the pink ring by cleaning the area periodically with a commercial cleaning product that contains bleach.

 13. Why does water sometimes taste/smell funny?